auth0/docs/articles/quickstart/native/react-native/00-login.md

 - Open your project's or desired target's Build Settings tab and find the section that contains "Bundle Identifier".
 - Replace the "Bundle Identifier" value with your desired application's bundle identifier name.

-For additional information please read [react native docs](https://facebook.github.io/react-native/docs/linking).
+For additional information please read <a href="https://facebook.github.io/react-native/docs/linking" target="_blank">react native docs</a>.

 ### Configure Callback and Logout URLs